ChrisPenner/ChrisPenner.github.io/site/posts/gadt-design.md

 getHeaders :: CSV -> Maybe [String]
 ```

-We could pick the first signature and always return the empty list `[]` if someone mistakenly tries to get the headers of a numbered CSV, but that seems a bit disingenuous; It's common to check the number of columns in a CSV by counting the headers, and it's not that every numbered CSV has zero columns!
+We could pick the first signature and always return the _empty list_ when someone mistakenly tries to get the headers of a numbered CSV, but that seems a bit disingenuous; It's common to check the number of columns in a CSV by counting the headers, and that approach would imply that every numbered CSV has zero columns!
 If we go with the latter signature it properly handles the failure case of calling `getHeaders` on a numbered CSV, but we know that getting the headers from a `NamedCSV` should **never** fail, so in that case we're adding a bit of unnecessary overhead, all callers will have to unwrap `Maybe` in that case no matter what 😬.

 In order to fix this issue we'll need to go back to the drawing board and see if we can keep track of whether our CSV has headers inside its **type**.